One of the great functions of a DAW is the interchangeability between audio recordings and MIDI notes.

 2) Open up the Smart Controls

-You can simply hit (P) on your keyboard, and that will bring up the Piano Roll.
+You can simply hit (P) on your keyboard, and that will bring up the Piano Roll (more piano roll tricks in my guide).

 3) You’ll See Two Options: Piano Roll and Score Editor